 Even if it does make my writing much larger than necessary.

-Different ways to practice:
+Different ways to practice and improve your handwriting:

 Practice the alphabet, over and over again.
 You will soon discover which letters you have problems with.

 I suffered nerve damage in my neck which affects my writing, even with practice.
 You can see the problem letters I have in some of these photos.